 First of all, let’s define bounce rate;

-it is the percent of website visitors who leave a webpage without taking any action, such as making a purchase or clicking on a link, or filling a form.
+it is the percentage of website visitors who leave a webpage without taking any action, such as making a purchase or clicking on a link, or filling out a form.

 Bounce rate is very important due to many reasons; as it’s a very important term to understand to know how it impacts your digital marketing strategy.